balanced/balanced-docs/overview/introduction.rst

 .. container:: overview-large

-  Balanced is a payments company that enables entrepreneurs and developers to create new and amazing e-commerce experiences.
+  Balanced is a payments company dedicated to increasing the world's economic output by working with online marketplaces and crowdfunding platforms to create new forms of commerce.
 We’ve built a white-labeled API and web-based dashboard to help them do this.
-  Specifically, we offer two products: Balanced Payouts and Balanced Processing, which can be coupled.
-We really like working with marketplaces and crowd-funding platforms, but Balanced can be used for any type of e-commerce model.
-You should use Balanced to charge your buyers’ credit cards and/or pay out to your sellers’ US-based bank accounts via `ACH`_.
+And while, we really like working with marketplaces and crowdfunding platforms, Balanced can be used for e-commerce models of all types.

   We’ve been processing live transactions since October, 2010 and have a history of working closely with our customers to solve their problems,